ModelEarth/community-data/process/naics/README.md

 Bug: Payroll column is mostly 0.
 Why do some get populated?
 [Example](https://github.com/ModelEarth/community-data/tree/master/us/zipcodes/naics/5/3/5/2/1)

+The columns from the census naics zip file are:
+Zip Naics Establishments Employees Payroll

+Population and Sqmiles would be good to add from another source.

+The file title format contains naics2, naics4 or naics6 and the year: zipcode53521-census-naics6-2020.csv

 ### Timeline zip code files

 Community-Forecasting timeline zip code files reside at: